ckatyal17/aws-install-cdk/README.md

 ## Script Breakdown

 ### 1. Logging
-The script defines a `log_message` function to log both to the console (with color-coded messages) and to a log file (`install_script.log`).
+The script defines a `log_message` function to log both to the console (with color-coded messages) and to a log file (`installCDK.log`).
 The log messages include timestamps and are categorized by log level (INFO, WARNING, ERROR).

 ### 2. AWS CLI Check and Installation
 - **`check_aws_cli_installed`**: Checks if AWS CLI v2.18.0 or higher is installed.